roboptim/roboptim-capsule/README.md

 It is released under the [LGPL-3](COPYING.LESSER) license.

-**Warning:** this repository contains [Git submodules][git-submodules].
+**Warning:** this repository contains [Git submodules](.gitmodules).
 Please clone this repository using the `git clone --recursive` command.
 If you already have cloned the repository, you can run `git submodule init && git submodule update` to retrieve the submodules.